1. Will Elm City Montessori go beyond Kindergarten?

 2. Does Elm City Montessori follow the state curriculum standards?

 Yes.
 We also meet federal requirements including the Common Core.
 Our students will take the CMT assessment every year starting in third grade.

-3. Is there a sibling preference in the lottery?
+3. Is there a sibling preference in the school placement process?

 Yes.
-Siblings applying together in the current lottery must be listed on the same application form in order to receive sibling preference.
-If one sibling is admitted to our school, the other sibling will be given preference for seats available at ECMS at that point in the lottery.
+Siblings applying together in the current NHPS school placement process must be listed on the same application form in order to receive sibling preference.
+If one sibling is admitted to our school, the other sibling will be given preference for seats available at ECMS.

 4. Do I have to reside within a certain New Haven neighborhood to attend Elm City Montessori?